b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

  Command tmux in package tmux
 ~pkg i tinyemu
 ```
 I had just been editing the purport to the bio entry on Swartz, with its sojourn of Australiana, and had just returned to refine this section.
-I already had the the intention of mentioning Android Termux terminal multiplexers herewith, such as `tmux`, as DJ is so avowedly fond of digital window tiler functionality, such as that evinced by the visual Emacs in this vid.
-I just had to install 'tinyemu' somesay `temu`.
+I already had the the intention of mentioning Android Termux terminal multiplexers herewith, such as `tmux` (`screen` & ...), as DJ is so avowedly fond of digital window tiler functionality, such as that evinced by the visual Emacs in this vid.
+I just had to install 'tinyemu', somesay `temu`.
 Bugger-me, if I know what it is!

+**Bard, I still don't understand quite what 'tinyemu' is.
+Please explain, in one paragraph, what it is to me, like I am the simpleton, I am.**

+Imagine a brain for your phone or computer, but instead of being built in one big factory, anyone can tinker with the design, adding special skills for different tasks.
+That's a RISC-V processor - simpler instructions, open for everyone, and potentially smarter in the long run!

 **U**